The Herald (Sharon)

 The Herald is a six-day morning daily newspaper published in Sharon, Pennsylvania, covering Mercer County and the greater Shenango Valley area of Pennsylvania.
 It is owned by Community Newspaper Holdings Inc., Montgomery, Ala.
+In 2020 in the midst of the COVID pandemic, it eliminated its 30-year-old Sunday edition and made its Tuesday edition digital-only.
+The Herald appears as a printed and digital edition the other five days of the week.

 History

 The Sharon Herald, a weekly newspaper, began publication April 14, 1864, founded by R.C. and James Frey.
 It was converted to a daily newspaper nearly 45 years later, April 12, 1909.

 The newspaper's office at the foot of Pitt Street in Sharon was washed into the Shenango River during a flood in March 1913.
 The newspaper missed only four issues and resumed publication with temporary production first in Farrell and then for about a month at the printing plant of the New Castle News before a new office and pressroom were set up on Chestnut Street in Sharon in the Willsonia Building.

 The Herald merged with its main competitor, the Sharon News-Telegraph, May 13, 1935.
 The News-Telegraph incorporated the old Farrell News (founded 1925) and Sharon Telegraph (a daily since 1893).
 The new newspaper kept The Sharon Herald as its name but production moved to the News-Telegraph building two blocks away on South Dock Street.

-The newspaper diversified during the mid-20th century, founding and owning Sharon radio station WPIC from 1938 to 1959; purchasing four eastern Mercer County weeklies in 1965, eventually merging them into the now-twice-weekly Allied News in Grove City; and founding a weekly newspaper, Hubbard Press, in Hubbard, Ohio in 1997.
+The newspaper diversified during the mid-20th century, becoming part owner of Sharon radio station WPIC from 1938 to 1959; purchasing four eastern Mercer County weeklies in 1965, eventually merging them into the now-twice-weekly Allied News in Grove City; and founding a weekly newspaper, Hubbard Press, in Hubbard, Ohio in 1997.
 Hubbard Press ceased publication in 2012.